Graduate Certificate (GCRT) or Master of Music (MM)

 - One aria

 - A demonstration of skills in diction and translation in one or more of the following: German, French, Italian, Spanish, Latin, Russian and the International Phonetic Alphabet.

 All sonatas are to be performed with an instrumentalist; all songs and arias with a singer.
-The auditionee normally is expected to supply both instrumentalists and singers.
-Should this not be possible, the KCA department faculty will be happy to play and sing with the auditionee.
 It is customary to perform instrumental and vocal literature with scores.
 Audition repertoire may be selected from but is NOT LIMITED TO the following suggested list: